Contents Home

 Following up on the advice of Garnett, Wilfrid became a regular visitor to the Continent, in particular to Italy.
 He was able to buy large quantities of old books and manuscripts from religious houses and other places.
 On one occasion he visited a convent in Italy and the monks showed him their library of early printed books and codices.
 He reportedly told the monks they could have a most interesting and valuable collection of modern theological works to replace their dusty rubbish.
 Within a month he owned the whole valuable library in exchange for a lot of modern garbage (K.7).
 On another occasion he visited Corsica and reportedly came back with 600 incunabula (K.8).

-His first great achievement in the book trade was his 8th catalogue ("eighth list of books" as he calls it), issued June 1902, consisting entirely of unknown and lost books , or, to be more precise, books not recorded in any bibliography or located in any library.
-The British Museum was interested in acquiring the lot, but while they generously valued it at 800 pounds (including a 50% increase due to the fact that all books were unique), this was only about half of Voynich s asking price.
+His first great achievement in the book trade was his 8th catalogue ("eighth list of books" as he calls it), issued June 1902, consisting entirely of 'unknown and lost books', or, to be more precise, books not recorded in any bibliography or located in any library.
+The British Museum was interested in acquiring the lot, but while they generously valued it at 800 pounds (including a 50% increase due to the fact that all books were unique), this was only about half of Voynich's asking price.
 Voynich then wrote to several wealthy collectors to buy the lot and donate it to the British Museum, which is indeed what happened.
 Voynich became one of only two UK book dealers to have their own shelf mark in the British Museum, and most of this collection is now known as Voyn.1 through Voyn.137.

 In 1905 Voynich sold a sheet of painted parchment to the British Museum for 75 Pounds.
 He had acquired it from another English dealer, supposedly representing Columbus landing in America.
 However, he (or his staff) recognised that the flag on the illustration must have been from much later, so suggested that it represented Cortez.
 Upon inquiry from the British Museum, the provenance could not be convicingly traced back further than a previous French dealer.
 Some time after 1930, this was first suspected to be a forgery from the hand of the so-called 'Spanish Forger' (K.9), but later it was ascribed to an unknown forger.
 All this happened after Voynich's death.

-One aspect of Voynich s business approach is that he was a slow payer who heavily relied on credit arrangements with other book sellers.
+One aspect of Voynich's business approach is that he was a slow payer who heavily relied on credit arrangements with other book sellers.
 In 1910 he owed Quaritch more than 1300 pounds and in 1913 more than 500, some of which was still unpaid 2 years later.
 In addition, he used stock-sharing techniques with the firm of J&J Leighton, and possibly also Olschki in Florence.
-For this, he was viewed by Quaritch as a small operator , primarily dealing with other dealers, in second-rate early printed books.
+For this, he was viewed by Quaritch as a 'small operator', primarily dealing with other dealers, in second-rate early printed books.
 He issued at least one catalogue consisting entirely of incunabula ranging in price between 5 and 10 pounds sterling (K.12).

 Late spring 1914 Voynich returned prematurely from a trip to the European continent, as he recognised that a war was about to break out.
 When this happened (World War I), his trips to the continent came to an abrupt halt.
 He made his first voyage to New York City in November 1914, crossing the Atlantic on the Lusitania.
 His home base there became New York, where he stayed initially in the Waldorf Astoria, and later in Manhattan Hotel.
 In January 1917 he set up an office on the 16th floor of the Aeolian Hall, on 29 W. 42nd Street (IMAGE).
-(K.15).
+(K.16).
 Ethel Voynich emigrated to New York some time in 1920-1922.

 The American Anne M. Nill became his new secretary and managed the New York office of his book business.
 He brought his prime collection of manuscripts and early printed books over to the US in January 1915.
 Early that same year he was offering the above-mentioned Vitae Patrum to Belle Greene for US$ 150,000 (30,000 pounds) which she considered preposterous.
 One year later, it was sold to Morgan for half the price.
 After settling in New York he gradually transferred more stock across the Atlantic.
 He retained a small shop in London, which was managed by Herbert Garland.